jialinlu/SDM-DSE/README.md

 This directory contains the code for the high-level topological synthesis method for delta-sigma modulators.
 Following the following steps to run the code:

-1. Before running the code, please make sure that the libraries "hebo" and "matlab.engine" are installed in Python (recommended 3.6.13) environment, as well as other common scientific computing libraries;
+1. Before running the code, please make sure that the libraries "hebo" and "matlab.engine" are installed in Python (recommended 3.6.13) environment, as well as other common scientific computing libraries.
+The environment configuration can be found in the environment.yml file located in the root of this repository.

 2. Please replace 'user' in the kill_matlab.sh script with your own username before running;